-Immediate Family: For purposes of sick leave or bereavement leaves, immediate family is defined as husband, wife, child, brother, sister, parent, grandchild, or grandparent of either employee or spouse.
+Immediate Family: For purposes of bereavement leaves, immediate family is defined as husband, wife, child, brother, sister, parent, grandchild, or grandparent of either employee or spouse.
+For the purpose of sick leave, family is defined according to applicable State law.
+Currently, family is defined as an employee's child, parent, spouse, grandparent, grandchild, and sibling, domestic partner and any other individual related by blood or affinity whose close association with the employee is the equivalent of a family relationship.